-All studies that require completion of volunteer registry data sheets (See section 7-c, number 16) must notify subjects of the Volunteer Registry Database requirement in the consent form.
-The Volunteer Registry Database contains items of personal information, such as names, addresses, social security number and the name of the respective study.
+For all studies involving greater than minimal risk, notification regarding the requirements of the Volunteer Registry Database, must be included in the consent form.
+The Volunteer Registry Database contains items of personal information, such as names, addresses, social security number, and the name of the respective study.
 Information in the database will only be disclosed in accordance with Army Regulation 340-21 (the Army Privacy Program) and the Privacy Act of 1974.
 This means that only a person for whom data is collected, or his/her designated agent or legal guardian may request information from the database.
-Only authorized staff at the Office of Regulatory Compliance and Quality has access to information stored in the database.
+Only authorized staff of the Office of Regulatory Compliance and Quality have access to information stored in the database.

-For those studies that require that subjects be entered into the Voluntary Registry Database, USAMRDC Form 60-R must be completed for each volunteer.
+The USAMRDC Form 60-R must be completed for each volunteer.
 Send all completed forms to the Human Subjects Protection Branch annually and at the completion of the study.
 An example of the form is located in part 17 of this appendix.
 The following statement is normally included in the "Confidentiality" section of the consent form:

 "It is the policy of USAMRMC that data sheets are to be completed on all volunteers participating in research for entry into this Command's Volunteer Registry Database.
-The information to be entered into this confidential database includes name, address, social security number, study name and dates.
-The intent of the data base is twofold: first, to readily answer questions concerning an individual's participation in research sponsored by

-USAMRMC; and second, to ensure that the USAMRMC can exercise its obligation to ensure research volunteers are adequately warned (duty to warn) of risks and to provide new information as it becomes available.
+The information to be entered into this confidential database includes name, address, social security number, study name, and dates.
+The intent of the data base is twofold: first, to readily answer questions concerning an individual's participation in research sponsored by USAMRMC; and second, to ensure that the USAMRMC can exercise its obligation to ensure research volunteers are adequately warned (duty to warn) of risks and to provide new information as it becomes available.
 The information will be stored at USAMRMC for a minimum of 75 years."